PC5518/XAU-USD-Historical-Presentation-using-Python/README.md

 # XAU-USD-Historical-Presentation-using-Python
-# Project : A Narrative Visualization of Economic History
+# Project : A Narrative Visualization of Economic History   NOTE: it's not just a graph but a full scale animation.

 ### An exploration into the art of storytelling with data, contextualizing 24 years of market dynamics against the defining events of the 21st century.